tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 - Refactor safely
 - Code Linting

-In many cases, the commands might open up a *"quickfix window"* as to raise errors, quickly provide definitions, or report on test results. ou can use `Ctrl-WW` or `Ctrl-W-arrows` to cycle between your code and this extra window.
+In many cases, the commands might open up a *"quickfix window"* as to raise errors, quickly provide definitions, or report on test results.
+You can use `Ctrl-WW` or `Ctrl-W + ArrowKey` to cycle between your code and this extra window.

 ### Installing / Removing vim-go